Why You Shouldn't Make Your Child Color Within Your Lines

 The complexity of play can then be seen when your child is reexamining their own life experiences.

-That's taking their past experiences and using the complexities in their brains to now pretend and relive it over again.
+This is taking their past experiences and using the complexities in their brains to now pretend and relive it over again.

-That's a wonderful thing.
+This is a wonderful thing.

 The benefits of learning through pretend play: